 The Coronavirus: Updates for Parks and Recreation

 This is a LIVE UPDATE for the status of Parks and Recreation facilities and events surrounding the coronavirus (COVID-19) outbreak.
 The City of Grapevine Parks and Recreation department views the health and safety of our patrons, staff and guests as our top priority.
-As we continue to closely monitor the virus, we remain proactive in our closures, cancelations of events and programs as well as increased parks & facilities’ cleanings, staff cleanings, and increased signage as reminders to patrons.
+As we continue to closely monitor the virus, we remain proactive in our adjustments as we follow the guidance from the U.S. Centers for Disease Control (CDC), Tarrant County Health and Human Services, and Governor Abbott.

 - The REC Fitness Court and all workout stations

-- If on trails and in open spaces, please practice social distancing and keep at least 6 feet of distance from others.
+- Maximize physical distance from others and stay at least 6 feet away from others.
 See Grapevine Parks and Recreation and NRPA’s Joint Statement one Using Parks While Maintaining Social Distancing

 City of Grapevine staff are managing a phone bank from 8:00 am to 5:00 pm, Monday through Friday to assist with non-medical COVID-19 related inquiries.
 You may also leave a message after-hours and someone from our team will return your phone call.